What is a content hub?

 Marketing Resource Management (MRM)

-MRM platforms have a unique role: they support and measure marketing operations, from strategic planning to project management and measuring impact.
+MRM platforms support marketing operations, from planning and project management to coordination and measurement.

 More than the sum of its parts